OrthoPediatrics Sets Terms For $52 Million IPO

 (Source: Pestanimation)

-Since its founding, the firm has 'received regulatory clearance for 17 surgical systems for trauma, long bone deformity and correction, scoliosis and sports medicine.'
+Since its founding, the firm has "received regulatory clearance for 17 surgical systems for trauma, long bone deformity and correction, scoliosis and sports medicine."

-Management also claims to have 'established the only global sales and distribution system in pediatric orthopedics, with distribution partners throughout the USA and over 30 countries abroad.'
+Management also claims to have "established the only global sales and distribution system in pediatric orthopedics, with distribution partners throughout the USA and over 30 countries abroad."

-Squadron Capital owns 66.8 percent of the company’s stock pre-IPO, which will be reduced to 44.6% post- IPO .
+Squadron Capital owns 66.8 percent of the company’s stock pre-IPO, which will be reduced to 44.6% post-IPO.

-CEO Mark Throdahl will own approximately 1.6 percent of the company’s stock post- IPO .
+CEO Mark Throdahl will own approximately 1.6 percent of the company’s stock post-IPO.

 IPO Details and Commentary